 Another winner of the Costa awards, Collins Gothic tale looks at issues of slavery, freedom and forbidden love.
 Whilst this novel does include themes of love, it also looks at life on a Slavery plantation within Jamecia, contrasting this with the white upper-class life in London England.
 Addressing attitudes towards race, gender, and sexuality within the 19th century, it is a brilliant read for those who love historical fiction.

-3: ‘Adventure of a Young Naturalist’ by David Attenborough
+Adventures of a Young Naturalist by David Attenborough

 I read this book last year whilst studying a postcolonial module.
 However, little did I know how relevant, unapologetic and realistic it would be.
 Demanding a brighter future for those of color, this book is crucial for Western society to even begin to understand political debates around race.
 Both eye-opening and uncompromising, this book has made a major break-through in regards to an understanding of the discussion on race as well as our own attitudes in society.

-So there are my five book recommendations in aid of World Book Day 2020!
+So there are my five book recommendations for World Book Day 2020!
 Reading is all about finding something you are passionate about, learning new things and finding something you enjoy.
 So, HAPPY WORLD BOOK DAY and more importantly HAPPY READING!